-On February 27, 2004, Executive Order #39 was issued, recognizing the sovereignty of the 11 federally recognized tribal governments in Wisconsin and the unique government-to-government relationship that exists between the State and the tribes.
+On April 9, 2019, Governor Evers issued Executive Order #18, affirming the sovereignty of the 11 federally recognized tribal governments in Wisconsin and the government-to-government relationship that exists between the State and the tribes.
+This is a continuation of the work set in motion by Executive Order #39 of 2004, which established the State-Tribal Consultation Initiative.

 What is the State-Tribal Consultation Initiative?